User Guide#

 Spot rates and conversion#

 The above values were all calculated and displayed in USD.
-That is the default currency in rateslib and the local currency of the swap.
-We can convert this value to another currency using the FXRates class.
+That is the default currency in rateslib and the local currency of those Instruments.
+We can convert these values into another currency using the FXRates class.
 This is a basic class which is parametrised by some exchange rates.

 In [23]: fxr = FXRates({"eurusd": 1.05, "gbpusd": 1.25})